Death of the Mother During Labor / Delivery

 The statute of limitations to file for a wrongful death claim in Chicago is two years.
 It is important that you seek experienced legal representation to handle your case.

-At Power, Rogers & Smith, L.L.P., our Chicago birth injury attorneys have extensive experience when dealing with birth injury litigation.
+At Power, Rogers & Smith, L.L.P., our Chicago birth injury attorneys have extensive experience when dealing with maternal death cases.
 Some of our successes include recovering $23 million for a mother who sustained brain damage in a failure to treat case.
 We also helped another client gain $21.175 million when a doctor failed to perform a C-section on time.
 We prepare every case as if it were going to trial.
 Call today to schedule a free consultation with one of our qualified attorneys.